 With the help of the project brief, we put all the requirements together: from the clients' expectations to the target audience.
 This information helped us to make faster decisions on the features to add and screens to fix.

 We've been working together with this client for more than 2 years.
 We've created a great product that satisfies customers and makes them feel happy.
 Currently, Bold has over 1000 users on the iOS platform.
 Therefore, we've met the initial goal of the client as well as the business goals.

 When you have a design brief example, you can always be sure: creating your own one will be easier.
 However, you still may have some problems with defying your main objectives, target audience, and channels of communication.

 Indeed, in order to be effective, a design brief must cover all questions in detail and all necessary information.
 The more information the brief contains, the better it is for the execution team and for the overall result.

 If you feel that writing a brief becomes a challenge for you, don’t hesitate to ask for help.
 In Arounda, we help our client to fill in the creative brief by asking leading questions.
 Together, we’ll conduct a workshop to get all the necessary information: from the main message of this design to the colors you want to use.

 If you feel that filling in the brief is too complicated for you, we’re here to do this for you.
-Leave us a message or give us a call, and we’ll discuss how to start working on your brief.
+Leave us a message, and we’ll discuss how to start working on your brief.

 Sign up to our newsletter to get weekly updates on the trends, case studies and tools